 Case study: Consumer insights for quitting smoking

-- When I listened further, I heard them say, “I feel guilty I can’t quit” or “I know I should quit” or “Whenever I quit, I feel I’m not myself.
-I get so irritable that I give up” or “I wish smoking wasn’t so bad for you because quitting smoking sucks.”
+When I listened further, I heard them say, “I feel guilty I can’t quit” or “I know I should quit.”
+Other phrases included, “Whenever I quit, I feel I’m not myself.
+I get so irritable that I give up.”
+Or “I wish smoking wasn’t so bad for you because quitting smoking sucks.”
 These are some of the underlying feelings coming out, expressed in their words.

 Consumer insight (connection point):